rajmeetsng/Tomato_flowers_for_Pollination/README.md

 Detection dataset link: https://app.roboflow.com/raj-brtgt/flower-fnshn/2594

-# Code

-# Object Detection using YOLOv8 Model
+# Flower and Bud Detection Algorithm

 This repository demonstrates object detection using the YOLOv8 model, a state-of-the-art deep learning architecture for detecting objects in images and videos.
 The implementation provides a streamlined pipeline for training, evaluation, and deployment.